Frewacom/pywalfox/README.md

 - [x] Customize the colors of almost every UI element
 - [x] Automatically theme DuckDuckGo :duck: searches in Firefox (optional)
 - [x] Have bold text, styled dropdowns and much more (optional)
-- [x] Easily update the theme using the add-on and/or the command line
+- [x] Easily update the theme using the add-on GUI and/or the command line
 - [x] Automatically switch between a dark and a light theme based on the time of day

 ![](images/demo_v204.gif)